kyle-proctor/GITS-SEB-Configs/README.md

 Location to report and debug issues with Safe Exam Browser Exam Configuration files

-Under code you will find the most up-to-date versions of the SEB configuration files.
+Under "Code" you will find the most up-to-date versions of the SEB configuration files.
 Use these to start an Exam/Review and please pay attention to whether these are for Windows or MacOS X operating systems.
 To ensure the safest testing environment please make sure you are using the most up-to-date version and for their intended operating systems.